 School starts at 8:30 a.m. and ends at 2:45 p.m. with morning drop-off available at 7:45 a.m.
-Students who do not ride the bus home must be picked up by 3 p.m.
-We do not currently provide before-school or after-school care.
+Students who do not ride the bus home must be picked up by 3 p.m unless they are enrolled in our after-school program.

 Busing is available to all students residing within a 15-mile radius of CLCS.
 It is provided by the student’s home school district.

-Classes range from 6 to 15 students each.
+Classes range from 2 to 10 students each.
 Each classroom generally includes two grades.
-Middle school grades have a mixture of separate and combined classes for subjects such as science, math, and English.
+Middle school grades have a mixture of separate and combined classes for subjects such as science, math, and english.
 In the classroom, students are often grouped in smaller units to accommodate varying skill levels.

 Yes!
 Our full-time PreK program introduces young children to the educational atmosphere of school and encourages social skill-building while still providing plenty of opportunities for fun.
 Prospective students must turn 4 years old by September 1 to be eligible for enrollment in the PreK program.